 Dave Matthews Band brought the smell of summer (the perfect mixture of weed, overpriced beer, and white chick vomit) to Blossom Music Center during the group’s annual summer outing over the weekend.
 One of the hardest-working and highest-achieving acts of their time showcased why they are a lock for a 2019 Rock and Roll Hall of Fame induction (in what will be the band’s first year of eligibility).

 The difference was not immediately noticeable in the band’s three-hour set.
-Set opener “Do You Remember,” (which Dave Matthews and Tim Reynolds debuted at Farm Aid in 2017), is a new song from the band’s forthcoming album, ‘Come Tomorrow’ (due for a June 8 release).
+Show opener “Do You Remember,” (which Dave Matthews and longtime collaborate Tim Reynolds debuted at Farm Aid in 2017), is a new song from the band’s forthcoming album, ‘Come Tomorrow’ (due for a June 8 release).
 “The enemy’s coming / we should take cover / the odds are against us,” Matthews sings during the chorus.
-If this song can be used as a measuring stick of the album’s awesomeness level, ‘Come Tomorrow‘ will more than likely mark DMB’s seventh consecutive LP to debut at No. 1 on the Billboard charts.
+If this song can be used as a measuring stick of the forthcoming album’s awesomeness level, ‘Come Tomorrow‘ will more than likely mark DMB’s seventh consecutive LP to debut at No. 1 on the Billboard charts.

 Dave Matthews Band opening their show at Blossom with “Do You Remember” – video courtesy of YouTube user Chris Rynerson.
 (Starring CleveRock’s photomaster T. Patrick Fenner)